vimus/libmpd-haskell/README.md

 To set up GIT hooks, see `hooks/README` in the source distribution.

-Here are some general guidelines to keep in mind:
+### General guidelines

-* When writing or modifying code, please try to conform to the surrounding style.
-If you introduce new functionality, please include a test case or at least document the expected behavior.
+* When writing or modifying code, please try to conform to the surrounding style

+* If you introduce new functionality, please include a test case or at least document the expected behavior.

-* Use -Wall during development and try to eliminate all warnings before submitting your patch.
+* Use -Wall during development and try to eliminate all warnings before submitting your patch

-* Before merging trunk with master, the code must pass all tests
+* Before merging trunk with master, all tests must pass

 * When fixing a bug, try to implement a test for it first

+* Orphan instances are bad, use `newtype` if at all possible.
+Otherwise, please use `{-# OPTIONS_GHC -fno-warn-orphans #-}` in the affected source file and note why it is necessary to use it.
+This does not apply to the test harness

 * Branches are cheap, use them

 ### Submitting patches
-To submit a patch, use `git format-patch` and email the resulting file to one of the developers or upload it to the [bug tracker].
+To submit a patch, use `git format-patch` and email the resulting file(s) to one of the developers or upload it to the [bug tracker].

 Alternatively you can create your own fork of the [repository] and send a pull request.

 ### Submitting bug reports
 See our [bug tracker].
+Test cases are highly appreciated.

+### The release process
+This outlines a general process used when cutting a new release:

+1. Run the test harness
+2. Fix errors
+3. Goto 1 unless there were no errors to fix
+4. Make sure `README.md` is correct, add any contributors
+5. Decide what version component should be bumped
+6. Update the ChangeLog
+7. Create a source distribution using `cabal sdist`
+8. Unpack the source to a temporary location and make sure it builds and that no files are missing
+9. Tag the release by doing `git tag -a -m vVERSION vVERSION`

+In general, patches that fix bugs are the most critical and should be released quickly (bumping the last version component).
+Remember, all deviations from the MPD protocol specification are considered bugs.

+In some cases, say when the MPD protocol changes to the point of not being backwards compatible, a bump in at least the minor version is required.

+The same goes for making backwards incompatible API changes (e.g., deletions, type changes).

+The major version indicates "completeness", and after the first 1.0.0 release, all subsequent API changes must be backwards compatible (that is, only additions are allowed).

+For users this means that restricting dependencies on libmpd-haskell to only allow changes in the last version component guarantees that your code will not break due to updates.
+All users are nonetheless encouraged to support the latest major\/minor release at any given time, because there is no backporting.

 ### Resources
 * [API documentation]
 * [Protocol reference]
 * [Using GitHub]
-* \#libmpd-haskell @ irc.freenode.net
+* \#libmpd-haskell @ irc.freenode.net (defunct)

 [bug tracker]: http://github.com/joachifm/libmpd-haskell/issues
 [GitHub]: http://www.github.com